 This type occurs in two varieties:

 A nondisplaced distal tibial fracture at the ankle can look like an ankle sprain, with mild swelling accompanied by pain when the child stands or tries to walk.
 X-rays will show very subtle signs that a fracture is present.
 A physical exam by a specialist is critical in order to make the diagnosis.
-Treatment usually requires that the child wear a cast and/or a brace or "walking boot" for 3 to 4 weeks.
+Treatment usually requires that the child wear a cast and/or a brace or "walking boot" for three to four weeks.
 Growth arrest in this type of fracture is uncommon.

 An accurate assessment of any ankle fracture is essential, because most displaced ankle fractures in children require surgery to correct the anatomic alignment of the bone.
 In displaced fractures, it is common for the bones to stop growing properly (partial growth arrest).
-In order to monitor for and detect any permanent damage to the growth plate and optimize healing, any child or teenager who has a displaced ankle fracture must have follow-up clinical exams and radiographic imaging (X-rays) for 1 to 2 years.
+In order to monitor for and detect any permanent damage to the growth plate and optimize healing, any child or teenager who has a displaced ankle fracture must have follow-up clinical exams and radiographic imaging (X-rays) for one to two years.

 Displaced distal tibial fractures at the ankle joint range from mild fractures that can be treated with casting to more serious fractures (Tillaux fractures, triplane fractures) that require more detailed radiological imaging – including CT or MRI – and may require eventual surgery.